 THE FAR NORTH (ETZBA HAGALIL)- NORTH OF THE SEA OF GALILEE

-This area is sandwiched in between Lebanon and the Syria is a fantastic area to visit.
-A great place to stay is at Kibbutz Kfar Blum which has an outstanding hotel right on the Jordan River with an Olympic sized pool, gardens and a promenade along the Jordan.
+Place to stay is Kibbutz Kfar Blum which has an outstanding hotel right on the Jordan River with an Olympic sized pool, gardens and a promenade along the Jordan.

 The Jordan River Promenade